 Disclosure: The link(s) to the resource(s) mentioned in this podcast and its blog, Startup Advantage with Tania De Ridder, are not endorsements or affiliated links, meaning that neither the podcast nor its host earns a commission or compensation if you decide to purchase or use the mentioned service(s) on this page.

-Tania De Ridder and the Startup Advantage Podcast owns the copyright of content in and transcripts of the Startup Advantage podcast, all rights reserved.
+Tania De Ridder and Starting Advantage owns the copyright of the content in and transcripts of pages on this site, all rights reserved.

 Eps 34 How to Take Intentional Imperfect Action Into Entrepreneurship with Lydia Lee